-It makes sense to start with genes known to play a role in sleep, since insomnia is characterized by difficulties

-    falling or staying asleep.
+It makes sense to start with genes known to play a role in sleep, since insomnia is characterized by difficulties falling or staying asleep.

-    Over the past 2 years, MNT have reported on a couple of studies that used a different approach to identify candidate

-    genes or genetic regions.
-Genome-wide association studies (GWAS) scan vast amounts of genetic code to find locations
+Over the past 2 years, MNT have reported on a couple of studies that used a different approach to identify candidate genes or genetic regions.
+Genome-wide association studies (

-    with ties to particular traits.

 The story got a lot more complex last week, when two new studies appeared in the journal Nature Genetics.
-Both dug deep

-    into the human genome to identify additional regions of the genetic code with links to insomnia.
+Both dug deep into the human genome to identify additional regions of the genetic code with links to insomnia.

 In the largest GWAS of insomnia to date, the researchers analyzed data from 1,331,010 people and found 956 genes across 202 locations in the genome with a link to insomnia.

 Some of these genes were enriched in cortical areas and the striatum in the brain, particularly in a type of cell called medium spiny neurons, which are implicated in reward processing.
 There was also a link to pyramidal neurons in the claustrum, which is important for the processing of incoming stimuli.